team-eternity/eternity/docs/readme.txt

   * Wherever a string placeholder is used you can use either an EDF string or a BEX string.
 Thanks to marrub for the addition!

-  * Sound definitions now allow long lump file names in the definitions, such as: sound mpistolf {lump "/lsounds/pistol/fire.wav"}
+  * Sound definitions now allow long lump file names in the definitions, such
+    as:
+      sound mpistolf {lump "/lsounds/pistol/fire.wav"}
     Thanks to marrub for the addition!

   Level Editing Stuff

   * Added the Generic_Lift special, which ZDoom had added, because there are a few Boom generalized specials which can't be represented by other parameterized lift specials.

   * Added the Generic_Stairs special.
-Needed for proper support of BOOM ge- neralized stairs, which the current parameterized specials aren't capable of.
+Needed for proper support of BOOM generalized stairs, which the current parameterized specials aren't capable of.

   * Added Ceiling_Waggle action special.